polychromatic/website/pages/download/ubuntu.md

 ```

 {:.grey}
-See the [project website](http://openrazer.github.io/#ubuntu) for original instructions.
+For original instructions, see the [OpenRazer website](http://openrazer.github.io/#ubuntu).
 Be sure to restart the computer after installing.

 ---

 ## 2. Polychromatic

-Polychromatic can be installed via this PPA:
+Polychromatic can be installed via the official PPA:

 ```
 sudo add-apt-repository ppa:polychromatic/stable